twistezo/netflix-subtitles-styler/article.md

 # What will we create?

 Today we will create Google Chrome extension for manipule Netflix subtitles styles in real time.
 You find here informations about creating extension from scratch, some practical advices and general view on extension architecture.
-Or if you are not satisfy about Netflix subtitles options or just want to quickly create some making life easier extension this article isfor you.
+Or if you are not satisfied about Netflix subtitles available options or just want to quickly create some making life easier extension this article is for you.

 Our goals:

 - create extension logic
-- store settings in browser local storage
+- store settings in browser Local Storage
 - autoload and activate extension only on Netflix page
 - create popup menu
 - create form with subtitles options